subirvarma/GeneralCognitics/_posts/chapter7_latentspace.md

 ##  Control in Latent Space

 In the previous section we showed how we can solve the difficult problem of translating between dissimilar datasets by establishing a correspondence between their Latent Spaces.
-There are other intractable problems whose solution is simplified by operating in their Latent Spaces, and in this section we will look the problem of Optimal Control.
+There are other intractable problems whose solution is simplified by operating in their Latent Spaces, and in this section we will look at the problem of Optimal Control.

 ![](https://subirvarma.github.io/GeneralCognitics/images/lat25.png)

 Figure: The Latent Space for Screens Shots for the Atari game of Space Invadors

 ## Optimization in Latent Space